subbat9710/Phonebook-Webapp/README.md

 # phonebook
-It is the first app for the database
+It is the first app for the database.